nipun172006/MernFinalProject/university-lib/README.md

 # University Library (MERN)

 Multi-tenant university library system with JWT auth in HttpOnly cookies.
+Universities can register their library in our website and handle all the process of borrowing and returning books easily.

 ## Structure